M-salah-8/geeSEBAL_ls8_c2/README.md

 ## How to use season notebook
 ### Input
 1. Make a shapefile for the project and another one for the field to be observed inside the project (use just one shapefile if the field cover the whole area of interest).
-Put the shapefiles in a folder then put your folder in (>shapefile) folder.
+Put the shapefiles in a folder then put your folder in (>shapefile) folder (if it's your first time make th shapefile folder).
 2. Use suitable crop coefficient (Kc) in a csv file (see the example in kc folder) and put it in (>kc) folder.
 3. Open (inputs.csv) (located in the main folder).
 Adjust names, dates and folder locations according to your inputs.
 ### Run the code